THE DEFINITIVE GUIDE TO CANADA’S EXPRESS ENTRY

 Keep your information up to date

-If anything in your profile has changed, be sure to update it before submitting your application.
+If anything in your profile has changed since you created your profile, be sure to update it before submitting your application.

 In 2015, the CIC met its goal of processing applications in six months for 80% of applications.
 The other 20% likely required additional background screening, had unclear family situations (pending divorces, adoptions, or child custody issues), or required additional documents.